arbor-sim/arbor/doc/py_common.rst

         Proxy cell used for benchmarking.

-An example of a cell construction of kind :attr:`cable1d` reads as follows:
+An example of a cell construction of :class:`cell_kind.cable1d` reads as follows:

     .. container:: example-code